Grandstand (US Open): Architecture

 The stadium is situated in the Southwest corner of the National Tennis Center to help alleviate crowd issues and to distribute people more evenly.
 An estimated 20% of visitors to the site had been relocated due to the change.
 The tennis center was increased by 30 feet to have enough room to construct the new Grandstand court, however the USTA gave 1.56 acres of land back to compensate.
 The court itself was built on an old parking lot.
+The court is 18 feet below ground level.
+Due to its closeness to Flushing Meadows, the stadium was built with texture designed to be an "interesting folly" to patrons in the park.
+The outside of the stadium is made up by 400 panels of PTFE fabric to achieve this effect.
+Grandstand also contains a large retail store facing the main plaza and has several food vendors within its 360 degree concourse.

 The court has 16 sides and rises higher on the southwest corner and lower in the northeast corner.
 This design offers view of the grounds on the upper walkways and spectators in Arthur Ashe stadium are able to look into Grandstand.
 Although the court has 16 sides it looks round which is deliberate to create a diversity of shapes of the stadiums on the site.

 It was made clear to the design team that spectators loved the intimacy and the shade of the old Grandstand and these features were incorporated into the design; with more seats in the stadium positioned in shady spots.
-The court is 18 feet below ground level.
-Due to its closeness to Flushing Meadows, the stadium was built with texture designed to be an "interesting folly" to patrons in the park.
-The outside of the stadium is made up by 400 panels of PTFE fabric to achieve this effect.
-Grandstand also contains a large retail store facing the main plaza and has several food vendors within its 360 degree concourse.
+The original Grandstand court's playing area measured 67-foot by 122-foot the new court mimicked this with a playing area of 70 feet by 126 feet.
+Originally the playing surface was Pro DecoTurf, which had been used by the tennis center since 1978, but in 2020 it was changed to Laykold courts made by Advanced Polymer Technology.

 Grandstand is the first Leadership in Energy and Environmental Design tennis stadium in the world.
 The stadium claimed the NYCxDesign Award in the Outdoor/Urban Landscape category.
 The stadium also received an honourable mention in The Architect's Newspaper Best of Design Award in Facade.